v-exec/Wite/README.md

 Windows can be resized by dragging the bottom right corner.
 Any other drags translate the window.

 Any other functions are performed using the CLI at the bottom of the page.

+These functions are all related to interface customization: things like `grid size` and `window padding`.